davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

 1. Start by downloading a fresh copy of the starter file from the above link.
 Extract `Hwk_AboutMe.zip`.
 Place it into your folder for this class, preferably within Google Drive.
 Then extract the contents of this folder:

-   - **Windows users:** remember from Lab that you cannot simply double-click on the zip file to extract it!
-You must right-click on the file, and choose `Extract...`.
+   - **Windows users:** you cannot simply double-click on the zip file to extract it!
+You *must* right-click on the file, and choose `Extract...`.
 Remember where you choose to extract its content.
-   - **Mac users:** you can simply double-click on the zip file to extract it!
+   - **Mac users:** you can simply double-click on the zip file to extract it.

 2. Navigate into the folder, and double-click the file called `package.bluej` (It should look like a small blue jay icon.)
 This should open the project inside the BlueJ code editor, and you should see a single icon called `AboutMe` (looks like an orange box).

-3. Before you do anything else, let's customize your BlueJ environment:
+3. Before you do anything else, let's customize your BlueJ environment so that it's easier to use:

-   - From the menu bar on top, select `Tools` then `Preferences`.
+   - If you're on Windows, from the menu bar on top, select `Tools > Preferences`.
+If you're on a Mac, select `BlueJ > Preferences`.
    - Enable the `Display Line Numbers` setting.
 You can also enlarge the font size, so that you code might be easier on the eyes.
-Click OK.
+Click `OK` to exit.
    - Now click on the `View` menu bar.
-Make sure `Show Code Pad` is selected.
-Click OK to exit.
+Make sure `Show Code Pad` has a checkmar next to it.

 4. You should be back to the project overview window that shows the `AboutMe` orange (class) icon.
 Double-click on it to open the code editor.
-Verify that the line numbers are showing up to the left margin, and that the font is appropriate.
+Verify that the line numbers are showing up to the left margin, and that the font size is appropriate.

 #### Instructions